yowlonglee/Enhanced-Powergaming-Scripts/README.md

 If you are installing any of the below listed mods, they should be installed before this mod.
 Typically, I recommend to install my scripts at the very end of the mod install order.

+As of version 8.1, these scripts utilize custom triggers from EEex (if installed).
+If EEex is not installed, the scripts will still function, just without the additional triggers.

 These scripts cannot be installed if Olvyn spells are previously installed.

 ### Baldur's Gate: Enhanced Edition, Baldur's Gate II: Enhanced Edition, and Enhanced Edition Trilogy